ErpNetDocs/winclient/introduction/navigators/filtering/customizing-filters.md

-# Customizing Filters
+# Customizing filters

-By <b>Customizing Filters</b>, you can set what filtering criteria will display in the Search panel.
-To access that setting, right-click on the Search panel and select <b>Show/hide filters</b>.
+By <b>Customizing filters</b>, you can set what filtering criteria will display in the *Search* panel.
+To access that setting, right-click on the *Search* panel and select <b>Show/hide filters</b>.

 ![Customizing Filters](pictures/customizing-filters.png)